 It is always easier to understand a picture than just description.
 How to make a T-shirt can be explained many times but students learnt it completely when they see it in the production floor.
 A process flow chart gives them the logic how operations follow sequence one after another.

-A sewing process flow chart has been depicted in the following figure to guide learners how a T shirt is being made in a bulk production system.
-It is assumed that T shirt has neck tape (self bias tape).
-The process flow is also showing the sequence of operations that is generally being followed.
+A sewing process flow chart has been depicted in the following figure to guide learners how a T-shirt is being made in a bulk production system.
+It is assumed that T-shirt has neck tape (fabric bias cut tape).
+The process flow is also showing the sequence of operations that are generally being followed.
 Some factory may have a slightly varied sequence.

-A crew neck T shirt has six components – Front, Back, Neck rib or Collar, Neck tape and two sleeves.
+A crew neck T-shirt has six components – Front, Back, Neck rib or Collar, Neck tape and two sleeves.
 In the figure, on the top four sections of the garment component have been shown.
-The arrows show the flow of operations and inside the red circles operation sequence number and name of the operations has been written.
+The arrows show the flow of operations and inside the red circles, the operation sequence number and the name of the operations are written.

 Figure: Sewing Process flow for a T-Shirt